UNM ATHLETICS

 "I think the other reason for us to really step up is college athletics — we're in a different era.
 There's so much happening, there's so much with name, image and likeness, the transfer portal.
 There's a lack of stability, from my perspective, in what's happening in college athletics.
 But community partners can provide that stability.
 This is where we can step up."

-There will be signage on the exterior of the arena, in addition to the signage already inside.
+The deal, which has been in the works for more than a year with Deputy Athletic Director Jalen Dominguez and UNM Sports Properties General Manager Brent Moore leading the charge for the school, will begin with the start of the 2026-27 Lobo men's and women's basketball seasons and will include signage on the exterior of the arena, in addition to the signage already inside.
 Nusenda's previous six-figure annual agreement with UNM Athletics allows the credit union logo to be on Bob King Court.

 UNM women's basketball team plays a game in the Pit.
 Nusenda's logo is on Bob King Court.
 On Thursday, UNM and Nusenda Credit Union announced a naming-rights deal the arena, which will be called The Pit, powered by Nusenda.

 The money will go into a general fund to support revenue sharing for athletes in all UNM sports.
-"The funds are intended to really help take a holistic look at the athletic needs across the board," Dearholt said,
+"The funds are intended to really help take a holistic look at the athletic needs across the board," Dearholt said.

 The public's protectiveness of the Pit may have played a role in the credit union's name being placed after the venue's colloquial name.
 Dearholt knows some fans will insist on calling it just the Pit.